-1. When would I require a building permit?
+When would I require building approval?

-If you believe a building permit is not required you should seek written confirmation from a building surveyor prior to commencing any works.
+If you believe a building permit is not required, you should seek written confirmation from a building surveyor prior to commencing any works.
 Please note penalties and additional approval fees apply to persons undertaking building work without permits.

-2. What are my responsibilities under the Building Act?
+What are my responsibilities under the Building Act?

-The following links detail the Building Act 2000 and Building Regulations 2014.
+The following links detail the Building Act 2016 and Building Regulations 2016.

 The link to Workplace Standards Tasmania (Department of Justice) provides an introduction into the regulation of building and plumbing work in Tasmania.

-4. Do I need a permit for temporary structures and for temporary changes of use to a building?
+3. Do I need a permit for temporary structures and for temporary changes of use to a building?

 A temporary occupancy permit may be required for temporary structures (for example, tents or stages) or for buildings being adapted for occupation or activities that modify its original approval.

-6. What are my responsibilities as an owner/builder?
+4. What are my responsibilities as an owner/builder?

-Within the building permit process an owner/builder is an owner of a property that takes on the responsibilities of the builder.
 To be an owner/builder you need to meet a certain criteria and understand both your obligations and restrictions.
 Below are links to the useful information regarding the responsibilities and obligations of being an owner/builder.

 Warning: It is an offence for any person other than an appropriately accredited builder or an owner builder to manage or carry out the work of a builder.
 Building work carried out or managed by an owner builder may be subject of an audit by the Director of Building Control.

-7. Water and Sewerage
+5. Water and Sewerage

 If a building or plumbing application requires a Certificate for Certifiable Work, then TasWater has to issue a Water and Sewerage Compliance Certificate before Council can issue a Certificate of Completion.